-Patron II, Statue and Antler 240EC), sethoxydim (Poast Ultra) and quizalofop are registered to control grassy weeds in all three types of mustard.
+Group 1 herbicides with the active ingredients clethodim and quizalofop are registered to control grassy weeds in all three types of mustard.
 As with most other broadleaf plants, mustards are tolerant to Group 1 herbicides throughout the entire crop's life cycle.
 However, pre-harvest intervals are set on product labels for food residue purposes and weed control benefits are typically greatest when weeds and crops are small.
 Adequate weed control may still be achieved when grassy weeds are sprayed prior to the six-leaf stage with clethodim and sethoxydim and prior to tillering with quizalofop, but the yield benefit is greatest when the crop is less than four leaves (prior to growth stage 14).